Risk Management

 Structure

 On April 1, 2021, Toyobo group established a Risk Management Committee headed by the President for centralized management of risks throughout the group.
-The committee comprises members of the Board of Corporate Executive Officers and Controlling Supervisors as well as members nominated by the chair, and in fiscal 2023, it convened four times.
+The committee comprises members of the Board of Management and Controlling Supervisors as well as members nominated by the chair, and in fiscal 2024, it convened twice.

 This Risk Management Committee brings together risk management activities (identification, analysis, evaluation, and response), as well as formulating risk management policies for the group as a whole.
 It is working to strengthen our risk management structure by aiming to build effective and sustainable organizations and approaches.